 Most hotels limit the number of rooms that accommodate pets, so reserve one as early as possible.

-includes a July 14 Pooch Parade, with prizes for best costume and attitude.
+a Pooch Parade, with prizes for best costume and attitude.

 © Beth Gauper